Emotiv/cortex-example/cpp-qt/README.md

 This example opens a session with the first Emotiv headset it can find, and displays its mental command data stream for 30 seconds.

+### performance-metric

+This example opens a session with the first Emotiv headset it can find, and displays its performance metric data stream for 30 seconds.

 ### eeg

 **WARNING: running this example will debit a session from your Emotiv license.**